flaviohenriqu/ExploratoryTestSystem/README.rst

 Exploratory Test System
 =============
-.
+Support system for exploratory testing and report generation.
+Integrated with jira-python.

 Requirements
 ------------
-* Python 2.7
+* Python 2.7+
-* Django 1.8
+* Django 1.7.7+

-Installation
+Install the test dependencies
 ------------

 Install using pip::